Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 As another entry point, we refined the available examples, which can serve as demonstrators as well as code templates.
 Furthermore, we provide multiple project templates for different setups of diagram editors based on GLSP.
 And as GLSP is a visual framework, we also introduced a gallery on our web site to browse and watch a selection of features and example diagrams:

 Finally, if you want to use GLSP in a Theia-based tool, we created a Yeoman generator to bootstrap a GLSP diagram editor in Eclipse Theia.
-It is integrated in the Theia extension generator (see here) and allows you to generate a fully integrated example diagram editor.
+It is integrated in the Theia extension generator (see this repository) and allows you to generate a fully integrated example diagram editor.

 We hope the extended documentation helps you adopt GLSP for your diagram editor project.
 You can get even more help using the support options for GLSP.
 Further, if you have any questions about Eclipse GLSP, please get in touch with us!
 EclipseSource provides support and training for building custom diagram editors using Eclipse GLSP and for building custom IDEs or tools based on VS Code or Eclipse Theia.